Chat

 What tools can the LLM use?

-The chat engine provides 8 built-in tools that let the LLM read, write, and inspect the autonomous memory during conversation.
+The chat engine provides 9 built-in tools that let the LLM read, write, and inspect the autonomous memory during conversation.
+(Source readers may notice a tenth MemoryRecallTool impl in src/chat/tools.rs — it is intentionally not registered; cal_query is the single search entry point and falls back to recall internally when CAL parsing fails.)

 The LLM selects tools based on conversational context.
-When a user asks “what does John like?”, the LLM calls memory_recall with subject="john".
+When a user asks “what does John like?”, the LLM calls cal_query (which handles all search routing and falls back to recall internally when CAL parsing fails).
 When a user says “remember that john likes coffee”, the LLM calls memory_add.
 Tool execution goes through the same code path as direct API calls, so all policy checks, audit logging, and authorization rules apply.

 These tools give the LLM full CRUD access to the context database within the constraints of the active policy.
 If a compliance policy restricts certain operations, the tool call fails gracefully and the LLM reports the restriction to the user.